 The inevitable formal similarities that new geometric art will have with its antecedents can obscure crucial differences and complicate interpretation.

 An object can from some vantage points be made to seem a conventional work of art, but from others inconsistencies and instabilities can be sensed.

-An art object can be the idea itself, not a medium for ideas: an intelligent object.
+An art object can be an idea itself, not a medium for ideas: an intelligent object.

 The object can be a game piece: No matter its manifestation, the rules are the same.